TheOfficialPeter/Fruno/README.md

 ## Recent Change

-> 27/04/24
+> 04/05/24

-Switched to using Fast API + NiceGUI
+Switched to using BunJS + Hono.
+Hosted API on Cloudflare Workers.
+Planning on using DiscordJS + BunJS.
+Going to make this fast.